🐸 Guess where frog’s legs come from? No seriously, go on – guess?

-This meal was originally created as a way to avoid throwing away leftover rice, as frying already cooked rice prevents bacteria which could make you sick.
-It’s traditionally served for breakfast in Indonesia, as it would be made from the leftover rice from dinner the night before, with maybe some fresh vegetables or egg added in.
+This meal was originally created as a way to avoid throwing away leftover rice, as frying already cooked rice prevents bacteria from growing which could make you sick.
+It’s traditionally served for breakfast in Indonesia, as it would be made from the leftovers from dinner the night before, with maybe some fresh vegetables or egg added in.

 A nasi goreng usually includes meat (usually chicken but sometimes prawns or egg), and vegetables.
 It’s cooked with spices, shallots, garlic, tamarind and chilli, then served with sweet soy sauce seasoning and crackers.
 Like many Indonesian dishes though, the recipe varies a bit depending on where you are and personal preferences.

 It’s thought that the Chinese influence on Indonesian cuisine is what led to the birth of nasi goreng.
 While Chinese versions of fried rice usually use soy sauce, in Indonesia, sweet soy sauce (kecap manis) is used, which gives nasi goreng its stronger, spicier flavour.

 There’s a lot of cross over with the Malaysian cuisine, particularly on Borneo island which shares borders with both countries.
 We tried our first nasi goreng here and of course many many more when we visited Bali, the Gili Islands and Flores.